JuliaImages/juliaimages.github.io/docs/src/index.md

 JuliaImages ecosystem, and a list of more specific documentation of sub-packages that gives you more information of each image processing subfields.

-The "Tutorials" section contains a list of tutorials that help you gain better understanding of JuliaImages ecosystems.
-The ["Packages"](@ref page_packages_index) section contains all related sub-packages in JuliaImages, users can get more information on the specific image processing subfields by reading them.
-The "Demos" section gives you a task-by-task introduction of how you could do your daily work with JuliaImages.
+The "Tutorials" part contains a list of tutorials that help you gain better understanding of the JuliaImages ecosystems.
+The ["Packages"](@ref page_packages_index) part contains all related sub-packages in JuliaImages, users can get more information on the specific image processing subfields by reading them.
+The "Demos" part gives you a task-by-task introduction of how you could do your daily work with JuliaImages.
-The "References" is a collection of function references, it's a dictionary of functions in JuliaImages and the recommended way to use it is by the searching function of your browser `Ctrl-F`/`Cmd-F`.
+The "References" part is a collection of function references, it's a dictionary of functions in JuliaImages and the recommended way to use it is by the searching function of your browser `Ctrl-F`/`Cmd-F`.

-This documentation is generated with the following environment.
-While reading the documentation, if you encounter any errors or if the outputs in your local machine are differnt from the documentation, you could first check the Julia and package versions you're using.
+This documentation is generated with the following environment setup.
+While reading the documentation, if you encounter any errors or if the outputs in your local machine differ from the documentation, you could first check the Julia and package versions you're using.
 If the error or inconsistency still exists, please [file an issue](https://github.com/JuliaImages/juliaimages.github.io/issues/new) for that; it helps us improve the documentation.